 Few studies have examined the long-term effects of soy in children.
 However, based on available data, the amount of soy a child eats doesn’t appear to negatively affect their hormones, nor does it appear to affect development during puberty (

 Instead, some research suggests that eating soy during childhood or adolescence may protect against breast cancer into adulthood, although more research is needed (

-That said, one recent study suggests that baby girls given soy formula in their first 9 months of life may experience changes in vaginal cells and a difference in how genes get turned on or off, compared with those fed cow’s-milk formula (
+That said, one 2017 study suggests that baby girls given soy formula in their first 9 months of life may experience changes in vaginal cells and a difference in how genes get turned on or off, compared with those fed cow’s-milk formula (

 It’s still unclear whether these differences have any long-term effects.
 As such, more research is needed.